progval/irctest/README.md

 * IRC protocol test cases
-* small wrappers around existing software to run tests on them (only Limnoria, Sopel, and InspIRCd for the moment)
+* small wrappers around existing software to run tests on them

 Wrappers run software in temporary directories, so running `irctest` should have no side effect, with [the exception of Sopel](https://github.com/sopel-irc/sopel/issues/946).